Thinking about listing your home for sale? Great! Here are three important things you need to take a look at before you get going.

 Step Two: Think about Taxes

-There are several kinds of taxes which you will need to think about when you are transferring or selling your home.
+There are several kinds of taxes to think about when you are transferring or selling your home.
 It is extremely important that you speak with an accountant if you have any questions about any of these taxes.

-The sale of all property in Canada is subject to GST, unless that sale falls within an exemption.
+All property sales in Canada are subject to GST, unless that sale falls within an exemption.

 The most common exemption people use when selling their home is the exemption for “used residential property”.

-Determining whether your property is subject to GST is not a simple question, and you should get an accountant’s advice before you decide to list the property, as to whether you should be collecting and remitting GST on the sale of the property.
+Determining whether your property is subject to GST is not a simple question.
+If you aren’t sure, you should get an accountant’s advice before you decide to list the property.

 The sale of residential property is generally exempt from PST in BC.